Toggle menu

 Calling Another Worker

-This example calls a worker on the same API Server.
+This example calls the iCM API worker to get back some information about an article.
 There's no need to provide an API key or server ID even though the target worker is internal.

 function(params, credentials) {